This article contains additional information on options for how to build deck.gl.

-When installed from npm, deck.gl and related libraries come with three separate
+When installed from npm, deck.gl and related libraries come with two separate distributions.

 |Same as |

-You will have to check the documentation of your particular bundler to see what configuration options are available:
+You will have to check the documentation of your particular bundler to see what configuration options are available.
+Webpack picks

 deck.gl was designed from the start to leverage tree-shaking.
 This technique has been talked about for quite some time but has been slow in actually providing the expected benefits.
 With the combination of webpack 4 and babel 7 we are finally starting to see significant results, so you may want to experiment with upgrading your bundler if you are not getting results.